Polar 8 Project: Background

-Canada's claims to their Arctic region and the Northwest Passage were challenged by the United States in the 1969 and 1985.
+Canada's claims to their Arctic region and the Northwest Passage were challenged by the United States in 1969 and 1985.
 In 1969, the American oil tanker traversed the entirety Northwest Passage with the help of Canadian and American icebreakers.
 The transit was difficult and in response, the Canadian government passed the Arctic Waters Pollution Prevention Act.
 In 1972, Canada had "ice-covered areas" added to the United Nations Convention on the Law of the Sea agreement, and in 1982, the agreement included exclusive economic zones, expanding Canada's control over their Arctic area.
 In 1985, controversy arose again after the United States Coast Guard icebreaker sailed around through the Northwest Passage without having asked permission from the Canadian government, which was required following the changes to the Law of the Sea agreement.
 This was further amplified by the inability of Canada's icebreaker to follow the American ship once the ice got too thick.

 Studies into the construction of large icebreakers for Canada's north began in 1971.
 The Canadian Coast Guard initially tried to acquire two types of polar icebreaker, a Polar 7 and a Polar 10.
 The Polar 7 was to be of conventionally-powered design and the project was approved in the mid-1970s and German and Milne Ltd of Montreal, the largest naval architect firm in the country, were employed to design the ship.
 In 1976, the Canadian government asked German and Milne to design a Polar 10, nuclear-powered icebreaker.
 However, by March 1978, the required design had changed to a hybrid nuclear-conventionally powered vessel and in July 1979, proposals for the propulsion were received from the United States, United Kingdom, Germany and France.
 Due to various reasons, the nations pulled out, save for France by the following year.

 The lack of competition for the hybrid-powered Polar 10 icebreaker design led the Canadian government to consider its alternatives.
 This led to the Polar 8 Project, a conventionally-powered large icebreaker.
 A conventionally-powered Polar 10 icebreaker design was rejected as being too costly to operate.